(Also see Community Advisory Boards)

-For more information on the literacy program and how to become a volunteer, please visit the Literacy and Corrections website.
+For more information on the literacy program, please visit the Ministry of Training, Colleges and Universities website.

 The Ministry of Community Safety and Correctional Services is an equal opportunity organization.
 We will accommodate your needs under the Ontario Human Rights Code.